Ancillary Probate Attorneys in Austin, Texas

 An ancillary probate is an “extra” probate that occurs when a non-resident of Texas dies owning property located within the state of Texas.

-Clearing title to real estate located in Texas.
 Often, a decedent who was domiciled in another state (e.g., California) owned a house or other real property in Austin, Texas.
-The executor has been appointed in another state but needs to clear title to the property in Texas.
+The executor has been appointed in the home state but needs to sell property located in Texas.

 If the Will has already been probated in another state and you simply need to sell the Texas real property or put the beneficiaries in possession, there are a couple of options depending on the facts: (1) recordation of the Will in the county real property records or (2) an ancillary probate.